 Avocado and oatmeal are excellent for the skin, and I use coconut oil for a soothing mask.
 Spread coconut oil all over your face and neck, then lie down with a warm, damp flannel draped over your face for 10 minutes.
 The result?
 Instant soft skin.

 Cosmetics have traditionally used food products in their manufacture.
-Even today you will find vegetable fats, chicken bone marrow and capsicum extracts in commercial makeup products [see this top 10 list and this link for a little more information – and there is more out there].
+Even today you will find vegetable fats, chicken bone marrow and capsicum extracts in commercial makeup products.

 3. Personal hygiene

 Many foods, such as cashews and coconut oil, have natural antifungal, antibacterial and antimicrobial properties so it makes sense for their extracts to be used in personal hygiene products.

 Although I am certain that most of you use or will have used mint-flavoured toothpaste to clean your teeth, you may also have chewed on mouth-freshening seeds like (sugar-coated) fennel and cardamom following a meal in an Indian restaurant.